uberbruns/Autolink/README.md

 Autolink (Experimental Alpha)
 =============================

 An OS X Utility App to selectively mirror a file structure via symlinks and folders to another location - for example into your Dropbox.
-Selective synching is controlled via hidden files.
+Selective syncing is controlled via hidden files.

 ![Screenshot](misc/screenshot.png)